 Generally pavements shall be flexible designs.
 Other types of pavements shall be subject to TA approval.
-Pavements shall be designed in accordance with the Austroads guides with a design life of 25 years.
+Pavements shall be designed in accordance with the NZTA NZ Guide to pavement structural design and NZ guide to pavement evaluation and treatment design with a design life of 25 years.